MaterializeInc/materialize/doc/user/content/get-started.md

 For this guide, you'll use a [built-in load generator](/sql/create-source/load-generator/#auction) that simulates an auction house, where users bid on an ongoing series of auctions.

-1. Aside from clusters and replicas, sources and most other objects in Materialize are [namespaced](/sql/namespaces/) by database and schema, so start by creating a unique schema within the default `materialize` database:
+1. Most objects in Materialize are [namespaced](/sql/namespaces/) by database and schema, including sources, so start by creating a unique schema within the default `materialize` database:

     ```sql
     CREATE SCHEMA qck;